 The Credentials Trap

-33.4% of Americans 25 and older hold college degrees, with more than a third of that total having advanced degrees.
-That?s up from 28% 10 years earlier, and just 4.6% in 1940.
+35% of Americans 25 and older hold college degrees, with more than a third of that total having advanced degrees.
+That’s up from 28% 10 years earlier, and just 4.6% in 1940.

-But if you look around the job market, it?s not at all clear that one-third of the jobs even require a college degree.
-But the flood of graduates as led to a college degree being required even for jobs where it clearly isn?t necessary.
+But if you look around the job market, it’s not at all clear that one-third of the jobs even require a college degree.
+But the flood of graduates has led to a college degree being required even for jobs where it clearly isn’t necessary.

 But is it working?
 The results are mixed.
 Certainly if you want to enter a technical field, like accounting, engineering, or nursing, having a college degree is the preferred way in.
 But many humanities degrees have become virtually worthless, while degrees in programs like business, marketing, and finance have mixed value at best.

 The flood of college graduates is serving to limit pay levels in many fields.
 Many of the graduates are working in relatively low paying positions, often ones that have nothing to do with their degrees.

 Credentials, including a college degree, only have leverage if they’re relatively rare.
 In the aftermath of World War II, when the vast majority of the workforce didn’t have college degrees, having one practically guaranteed entry into the upper middle class.
 But with tens of millions of people now holding degrees, the economic value of having one is diminishing.